FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 ![Gantry](Images/gantry.png)

 ### Specifics
-The Gantry is a combination of several official Mods:
+The Gantry is a combination of several official Mods.
+Take good care to select the correct versions from each Mod so they work together.
 |Mod|Creator|
 |:---:|:---:|
 |[MGN12 X axis](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/arkeet/mgn12)|arkeet